hypo69/hypo/docs/gemini/en/consultant/src/ai/tiny_troupe/TinyTroupe/tinytroupe/examples.md

 Module for creating example TinyPerson agents.
 =========================================================================================

-This module provides functions to create example agents, such as Oscar the Architect, Lisa the Data Scientist, and others.
+This module provides functions to create example agents, like Oscar the architect, Lisa the data scientist, etc.
+These examples can be used directly or modified to create your own agents.

 Example Usage
 --------------------